By David F. Winkler, Guest Contributor

 Although the Yard was well-stocked with supplies and well-suited to its ship maintenance duties, the competence of the workforce often came into question.
 In 1807, the Navy Yard’s workforce took an agonizing six months to prepare Chesapeake for recommissioning and deployment.
 Chesapeake finally did make it down the Potomac and anchored off Hampton to receive additional provisions.
 When Chesapeake finally cleared the Capes of Virginia to begin her trans-Atlantic journey on June 22, 1807, she was challenged and boarded by the British frigate Leopard with a demand for the American warship to muster her crew for British inspection for deserters.
 The Chesapeake/Leopard affair became a contributing factor leading to the War of 1812.

 In contrast to the Chesapeake refurbishment, the Navy Yard workforce acted with urgency to complete work on Constitution when she arrived on March 5, 1812.
 The Secretary of the Navy Paul Hamilton visited to evaluate the work that was needed.
 Once the spars and upper masts were removed and all other movable items taken off, the ship was heaved down on May 2 using teams of oxen to perform the heavy pulling.
 First the port side was exposed, then starboard.
-By May 12, cleaning and patching the copper plating and caulking was completed and work began to re-rig the ship with new spars and foremast.
+By May 12, cleaning and patching the copper sheathing and caulking was completed and work began to re-rig the ship with new spars and foremast.
 The bowsprit had been intended for Constellation, but Captain Hull redirected this and other timbers to his ship.
 Constellation would have to wait.
-Sky poles and a split dolphin striker were added to the refurbished rig.
+Sky poles and a double dolphin striker were added to the refurbished rig.
 The ballast load was also reduced in an effort to improve the ship’s sailing performance.
 By early June, stores began to arrive as Captain Hull prepared to return his command to sea.
 On June 10 Constitution left the Washington Navy Yard for Alexandria, VA, just a few miles downriver, for additional provisions and installation of a new lower capstan.
 Constitution left Alexandria on June 18 after receiving word that the United States had declared war on Great Britain.

 During the War of 1812, Constitution fared far better than the Navy Yard that fitted her for combat.
 With the British Army’s victory at Bladensburg on August 24, 1814, the nation’s capital lay exposed and undefended.
 With the British approaching the Yard that evening, the commandant of the Yard, Thomas Tingey, ordered the Yard to be torched.
 As darkness fell on the capital, flames lit the sky.
 The Navy Yard’s storehouses were burned, along with the New York, Boston, General Greene, Argus, and the hull of the nearly completed frigate Columbia.